briansemrau/godot_box2d/README.md

 This module should work on all platforms.

-This module supports Godot 4.0.
+This module supports Godot 4.0 and 3.x.
-There is an occasionally updated 3.2 branch.

 ## Purpose